Student Role & Expectations

 4. Working Email Address

 5. Code of Conduct

-- All work submitted must be the student’s own work.
+All work submitted must be the student’s own work.
 If other resources are used, the student is required to cite sources.
 Cheating, plagiarism and other academic dishonesty are clearly a violation of this program’s policy.
-For more information, please reference Academic Integrity Violations in the Academic Integrity section of the E-School Student Parent Handbook.
-These types of behaviors are monitored in E-School and consequences are determined by the individual instructor which may include a failing grade for the course.
+For more information, please reference Academic Integrity Violations in the Academic Integrity section of the HOC Student Parent Handbook.
+These types of behaviors are monitored in HOC and consequences are determined by the individual instructor which may include a failing grade for the course.

 7. Who to Contact

 The following is a list of people to contact if you need help with registration, coursework and technical problems.

 INSTRUCTOR: Contact information for your teacher can be found under Course Info in your course.
 Your instructor can help with the following:

 Questions regarding grading